hotosm/toolbox/content/pages/digitization-and-editing/organized_OSM_editing.md

 * **Features and attributes**: Does your project require only buildings to be mapped?
 Roads?
 Will any features (such as roof:material) be added by remote mappers?

 ### Sourcing Options
+The following a few recommendations on how to organize and source your mappers based on our best experiences.

 * **Global HOT/OSM Community**: The global community is a wonderful and FREE source of remote mappers.
 As of September 2019, 180,000 volunteers from around the world have mapped over 2 million tasks on HOT's Tasking Manager to support mapping efforts around the world.
     * *Size of AOI*: With a large pool of individuals to choose from, the global community can cover any size of digitization efforts, from a neighborhood to entire countries.